Finding a clean process $B^- \to K^- D^0 K^0$ to probe absolutely exotic four-quark states: Acknowledgement

 \section{Acknowledgement}

 We would like to acknowledge the fruitful discussions with Xiao-Rui Lyu.
 This work is supported by the National Key Research and Development Program under contract No. 2024YFE0105200 and 2024YFA1610503, and the National Natural Science Foundation of China under Grant Nos.
 12175037, 12475086, 12192263, and 12205075.
-This work is also partly supported by the Natural Science Foundation of Henan under Grand No. 232300421140, and the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).
+This work is also partly supported by the Natural Science Foundation of Henan under Grand No. 232300421140, the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024), and by the Fundamental Research Funds for the Central Universities (No. 2026JKF02ZK14).
 X.L. is also supported by the National Natural Science Foundation of China under Grant Nos.
-12335001 and 12247101, the ‘111 Center’ under Grant No. B20063, the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No. 25JRRA799), the fundamental Research Funds for the Central Universities, the project for top-notch innovative talents of Gansu province, and Lanzhou City High-Level Talent Funding.
+12335001 and 12247101, the '111 Center' under Grant No. B20063, the Natural Science Foundation of Gansu Province (No. 22JR5RA389, No. 25JRRA799), the fundamental Research Funds for the Central Universities, the project for top-notch innovative talents of Gansu province, and Lanzhou City High-Level Talent Funding.